MrBlubDev/minigun-r5/README.md

  # Framework 1.0 - 2.0 Release script notes

  Hello.
 I made a script or something along those lines that allows you to use both framework 1.0 - 2.0 which i'm pretty happy about but this script also is private for now.
-If you have framework 1.0 soon there will be a 1.0 release but I highly recommend 2.0 if you want less unpleasent gameplay.
+If you have framework 1.0 soon there will be a 1.0 release but I highly recommend 2.0 if you want pleasant gameplay.

  DM me on discord Mr. Blub#5299 if you have problems.